ncatlab/nlab-content/pages/1371.md

 ## References

-The [[homotopy coherent nerve]] is an old idea.
-See there for references.
+The idea of a [[homotopy coherent nerve]] has been around for some time; see there for references.

 The [[Quillen equivalence]] between the [[model structure for quasi-categories]] and the [[model structure on sSet-categories]] is described in